Bikepacking Repair Kit & Tools: Essential and Auxiliary

-Spares are a necessity.
-I usually carry two on short trips which accounts for blowing both tubeless seals.
-From there, faith would be placed on patches.
+Even when running a tubeless setup, spares are an annoying necessity.
+I usually carry one on shorter outings and two on longer trips (between two of us) which accounts for blowing both tubeless seals on one bike.
+From there, faith must be placed on patches, sewing, and plugs.

-After having 6 flats in one day, I never leave without double checking my patch kit.
-Make sure the cement isn’t dried out and the sandpaper is in good shape.
+After having six flats in one day, I never leave without double-checking my patch kit.
+Before leaving for any substantial ride, make sure the cement isn’t dried out and the sandpaper is in good shape.

 Park Tool Tire Boots

-Fortunately I’ve only had to use a boot once… a sidewall gash in the Arizona desert.
+Fortunately, I’ve only had to use a boot once, after a sidewall gash in the Arizona desert.
 Gorilla tape can work in a pinch.

 Curved Needle and Heavy Guage Nylon Thread

-Whether it’s for first-aid or repairing a torn sidewall, a needle and thread is an indispensable part of a repair kit.
+Whether it’s for first aid or repairing a torn sidewall, a curved needle and thread are an indispensable part of a repair kit.

 Accessories and Parts